This post may contain affiliate links.Please read our disclosure policy.

 • Serving: Serve this bread with butter and jam or spread Nutella on it – so delicious!

-• Similar bread: This bread is similar to Challah but Challah is usually parve which means it doesn’t contain dairy and is made with water instead of dairy products like milk, butter, or cream.
-Brioche and other enriched European bread like this Easter bread contain butter and milk or cream.
+• Similar bread: This bread is similar to Challah, but Challah is usually parve which means it doesn’t contain dairy and is made with water instead of dairy products like milk, butter, or cream.
+Brioche and other enriched European breads like this Easter bread contain butter and milk or cream.
 But Challah becomes quite similar when you use a less traditional recipe with milk in it.

 • Toppings: Top the bread with coarse sugar or sliced almonds before baking.